 4. Wash each well twice with ICT’s ELISA Wash Buffer.

-5. Block the uncoated regions of the ELISA plate by pipetting 300–400 µL of blocking buffer into each well.
+5. Designate wells for the evaluation of each Block Buffer formulation, and then block the uncoated regions of the ELISA plate by pipetting 300–400 µL of each blocking buffer into the appropriate wells.
 Always use an equal or greater volume of blocking buffer than was used for the coating buffer solution.

 6. Incubate 8–24 hours at RT.
 For best blocking, incubate overnight at RT.